 The Urban Design and Cultural Heritage Division has reviewed the Application to permit a detached dwelling on the property municipally known as 15 Park Drive and is satisfied that the proposed detached dwelling is consistent with the Woodbridge Heritage Conservation District Plan.
-Accordingly, the Urban Design and Cultural Heritage Division of the Development Planning Department can support the approval of the proposed new construction under Section 42 of the Ontario Heritage Act.
+Accordingly, the Urban Design and Cultural Heritage Division of the Development Planning Department can support the approval of the proposed new construction under Section 42 of the Ontario Heritage Act, subject to the recommendations in this report.